MOCNESS

 The MOCNESS (acronym for Multiple Opening/Closing Net and Environmental Sensing System) is a towed net system for plankton and particles in the ocean.
 Consisting of 5-20 nets of variable mesh sizes, it is useful for collecting samples at multiple depths and sizes.

 Design and usage

 The system is towed behind a research vessel with a speed of up to 2.5 kn and consists of five to twenty nets with a mesh size from 64 μm to 3 mm and an area of 0.25 to 20 m^{2} (although the last one is a 2x10 m systems) which are opened and closed computer controlled at desired depth.
 The net enables biologists to catch zooplankton and nekton in various depth horizons typically anywhere in the upper 6000 m of the oceans.
 All MOCNESS systems are capable of sampling to 6000 meters depth (10,000 psi).
-The system includes SeaBird probes to measure salinity and temperature at sampling depths, as well as optional dissolved oxygen, PAR (photosynthetically available light), transmissometry and fluorescence sensors.
+The system includes SeaBird probes to measure salinity and temperature at sampling depths, as well as optional dissolved oxygen, PAR (photosynthetically available light), transmissomety and fluorescence sensors.